 NB.
-From v6.7 you can specify the outgoing interface to be masqueraded in global options.
+From v6.7 you can specify which outgoing interface is to be masqueraded in global options.

 To solve problem #2

 If you want any specific services to be exposed for your real servers you have two choices:

 a) Set up a specific virtual server with a single real server for the service i.e. Just one real server in the FTP group.